HarshKapadia2/sample-challenges-page/README.md

 # sample-challenges-page

-A sample web page for listing competitive coding challenges made using HTML, vailla CSS and JS.
+A sample web page for listing competitive coding challenges made using HTML, vanilla CSS and JS.

 Hosted at https://harshkapadia2.github.io/sample-challenges-page/